cmsc388M/fall19/project3/README.md

 ### Setting Up Your Scene for Google VR

+We will now move back to your Barrel Bouncer project.
 The first step is to delete your character controller's gameobject as well as any other cameras that may be present in the scene.
 You will instead be setting up and using a new GameObject for your player in your scene, which is described later in this section.

 Next, you will need to add a couple of new GameObjects to your scene that are included as prefabs within the Google VR SDK.
 Make sure that each of these are at a position of (0, 0, 0) when you add them.